 Need some help with where to find resources while boondocking?
 Check out our blog post about that here.

-Here are a few of our favorite items to help us live comfortable while boondocking.
-Yes, it takes preparation, and some money up front.
+Here are a few of our favorite items to help us live comfortably while boondocking.
+Yes, it takes preparation and some money upfront.
 But when you’re spending less than $100 a year in camping fees (and you’re finding amazing places too) we completely think it’s worth it.